Fushin-sen: Suspicious ship off the Noto Peninsula

 On March 23, 1999, a ship believed to be a North Korean craft ship appeared off the Noto Peninsula in the Sea of Japan.
 It was tracked by the Japan Coast Guard and the Maritime Self-Defense Force.
 For the first time, the Maritime Self-Defense Force was issued a maritime security action, a de facto battle order.
 The craft ship was missed, but this incident triggered the realization of hull shooting and the maintenance of patrol boats due to the revision of the Japan Coast Guard Law, as well as the formation of the Maritime Self-Defense Force's Special Boarding Unit and on-site inspection team with escort vessels.

 Kyushu Southwest Sea Area Fushin-sen Incident (Battle of Amami-Ōshima)

-The ship used by North Koreans during Amami-Ōshima exhibited in the Yokohama marine disaster prevention base.
+The ship used by North Koreans during the Battle of Amami-Ōshima on display at the Yokohama marine disaster prevention base.

 On December 22, 2001, an unidentified vessel was detected in the East China Sea off the southwest coast of Kyushu.
 Four Coast Guard ships approached the vessel and ordered it to halt.
 When it did not, the Coast Guard fired warning shots, and the unidentified vessel returned fire.
 A six-hour gun battle ensued, ending when the unidentified vessel apparently scuttled itself, and the Coast Guard was ordered to leave the fifteen survivors to drown.
 In 2003, Japan raised the hull in order to identify the vessel and determined that it was a North Korean spy ship.